Configuring the IDE

 Other settings

-Here, we list other attributes that can be configured using launch configuration which doesn't fit in any of the above categories:
+Here, we list other attributes that can be configured using launch configuration which don't fit in any of the above categories:

 {